papermashea/major-studio-1/README.md

 - origin: https://github.com/visualizedata/major-studio-1
 - upstream: https://github.com/papermashea/major-studio-1
 - branches:
-	- aws
+	- aws - cloud9 classwork and live workshops
-	- local
+	- local - editing done locally using node in terminal and code editors
-	- main
+	- main - merging of all code updates from class repo and progress in aws/local